Originally posted on CityStink

 By Lori Davis

-On December 1, 2011, several weeks prior to the Augusta Commission’s vote to engage a forensic auditor to investigate the Tee Center Deck ownership fiasco, I submitted an Open Records request To the Augusta Law Department in an attempt to get to the bottom of the confusing procession of statements coming from Administrator Fred Russell, Mayor Pro Tem Joe Bowles, and others.
+On December 1, 2011, several weeks prior to the Augusta Commission’s vote to engage a forensic auditor to investigate the TEE Center Deck ownership fiasco, I submitted an Open Records request to the Augusta Law Department in an attempt to get to the bottom of the confusing procession of statements coming from Administrator Fred Russell, Mayor Pro Tem Joe Bowles, and others.
 I received a response to this request from Staff Attorney Kenneth Bray on December 15, 2011.
-(See pdfs at bottom.)

 Most of the information provided dealt with the Laney Walker Overlay.
-Most of the rest was missing any dates, including the negotiation term sheet (see pdf at bottom) and a schedule which was labeled as a modification (see pdf).
+Most of the rest was missing any dates, including the negotiation term sheet and a schedule which was labeled as a modification.
 The total packet was about an inch and a half thick.
 After skimming the documents, I called upon Augusta Today and CityStink.net contributor and cost recovery analyst Al Gray to assist in completing my review.

 What we found was stunning new information buried in the document pile.
 I will get to that later.

 The first item requested was information relating to the land under the TEE Center Deck being security for any loans or bonds.
 Since the bonds were known to be general obligation bonds and were tied to the Laney Walker project funding, this was precautionary, with no documents necessarily expected to come back from the Law Department.
 They provided the bond package for the combined Laney Walker and TEE Center funding.